Ice Mountain (water)

-Ice Mountain is a bottled water brand from BlueTriton Brands, produced and marketed primarily in the Midwest region of the United States.
+Ice Mountain is a bottled water brand from Primo Brands, produced and marketed primarily in the Midwest region of the United States.
 The brand was introduced by PepsiCo in 1987 and sold to Perrier in 1989.
 Ice Mountain was owned by Nestlé from 1992 to 2021.
 Since 2002, Ice Mountain has sourced its water from two groundwater wells at Sanctuary Spring in Mecosta County, Michigan, and/or Evart Spring in Evart, Michigan.
 The water is drawn from underground springs using pump technology.
 Bottling is done at a plant in Stanwood, Michigan.